menu

 Of important note, Tuxedo Park is also a village of artists.
 Tuxedo Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Tuxedo Park’s character.

-A relatively large number of people in Tuxedo Park telecommute to their jobs.
-Overall, about 46.29% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 46.29% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Despite being a small village, Tuxedo Park has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.